 Sliding Doors are, most commonly, made from two components; a fixed panel and a sliding panel – essentially two framed glass panels, one of which is mounted on rollers allowing a smooth opening and closing action.
 These are designed to offer a more seamless transition between your interior and your exterior, creating the illusion that it’s one continuous space thanks to the majority of it being made of glass.

-On the other hand, French Doors are the more traditional style doors found in homes and often have large, broad frames that house a smaller bevelled glass panels.
-French Door comprise two identical panels that swing open, usually outwards.
-Because the two doors are usually identical they’re often flanked by two additional glass sidelite panels to let in more light and create a more open feel.
+On the other hand, French Doors are the more traditional style doors found in homes and often have large, broad frames that house a smaller bevelled glass panel.
+French doors comprise two identical panels that swing open, usually outwards.
+Because the two doors are usually identical, they’re often flanked by two additional glass sidelight panels to let in more light and create a more open feel.

 Materials used in French Doors and Sliding Doors